 Support: Reference to Red Book #11, the Collector’s Guide to Old Fruit Jars by Douglas M. Leybourne, Jr.

-Support Images of Jars: Jeff Wichmann and American Bottle Auctions
+Support Images: Various jars from Jeff Wichmann, American Bottle Auctions